 This may feel disheartening to hear right now, but also hear this: you already wield the power to heal yourself.
 Sure, it will take some elbow grease, but imagine the reward!

 Cultivating strong self-confidence takes effort, reflection, and time, and is a key ingredient in building and sustaining self-love based on a healthy sense of who you are and what you’re all about.
-Taking the right steps to restoring your Sense of Self will, in the long run, boost your self-esteem so you can achieve all your goals and dreams.
+Taking the right steps to restore your Sense of Self will, in the long run, boost your self-esteem so you can achieve all your goals and dreams.

 Want to learn more about living a fulfilled and joyful life that’s truly yours?
 Check out our Healthy Sense of Self Program.

-About the Author: Lindsay takes pride in crafting content that is clear, conversational and draws people in with what we all want to hear: a good story.
+About the Author: Lindsay Dick takes pride in crafting content that is clear, conversational, and draws people in with what we all want to hear: a good story.
 Her love for compelling narrative and rigorous research led her to pursue a history degree in college, the equivalent of Spartan military training for reading and writing.